Hen Mazzig: Activism

+and Eyal Yakoby (social media strategist).

 Speaking

 Mazzig spoke to the New South Wales Jewish Board of Deputies in December 2020, commemorating the exodus of 850,000 Jews from Arab lands after the 1948 Arab–Israeli War.
 He was a panelist in 2020 with Arizona State Rep. Alma Hernandez, on antisemitism.
 He debated left-wing British commentator Owen Jones on Sky News in April 2024 regarding Israel's response to the Hamas-led October 7 attacks.
 CNN commentator Van Jones described Mazzig as "someone who respects opposing points of view".

 In 2018, The Forward reported that Mazzig had received payments from Israel's Government Advertising Agency (LAPAM) during his 2017–2018 speaking tour of U.S. college campuses.
 The report suggested this arrangement could have required registration under the U.S. Foreign Agents Registration Act (FARA).
-Mazzig denied any wrongdoing, explaining that his work for the government agency focused on combating discrimination.
-“The consulting that I gave to the [government] was about fighting anti-Semitism,” he said in a phone interview.
-“I gave information about being attacked for being LGBT, being a Jew of color.
+Mazzig denied any wrongdoing, saying that his work for the government agency focused on combating discrimination: "The consulting that I gave to the [government] was about fighting anti-Semitism.
+I gave information about being attacked for being LGBT, being a Jew of color.
 That gives me the understanding of how to combat anti-Semitism, racism and LGBT phobia.
-And that was the consulting I gave to the agency.”
+And that was the consulting I gave to the agency."
 No legal or regulatory action was reported to have resulted from the claims.

-Political positions
+Views and opinions

 Mazzig supported Black Lives Matter in 2020.
-He endorsed then-Vice President Kamala Harris's views on Israel and the humanity of Palestinians during her presidential campaign in 2024.
+He endorsed then-Vice US President Kamala Harris's views on Israel and the humanity of Palestinians during her presidential campaign in 2024.
 His posts were shared by Pink, Amy Schumer, and Gal Gadot, and were turned into billboards in Times Square.

-Works
+Published works

 His first book, The Wrong Kind of Jew: A Mizrahi Manifesto, was published in October 2022 by Wicked Son Press.